 When I trace the pattern, sometimes I don't add the seam allowance to the pattern.
 I just remember to cut it out while I'm cutting the pattern pieces.
 BUT- don't do this if you think you might forget.
 Go ahead and make a new pattern with the seam allowance included so that you have final pattern that is easy to cut out.
 I just do it my way to save time.

-Check the pattern for special features like pin tucks or darts, pockets, ect.
-Sew those first.
-These books aren't going to be very helpful as far as directions go, but if you have my favorite sewing book resource, then you can look it up.
+Check the pattern for special features like pin tucks or darts, pockets, etc. Sew those first.
+These books aren't going to be very helpful as far as directions go, but if you have a favorite sewing book, then you can look it up.
 Here I am making the pin tucks for this dress by first using pins to mark where they go.
 Then I pinch them into the tuck, and pin them flat to be sewn.
 The pins at the collar mark the beginning, and the pins at the end of the fold mark where I stop sewing.

 The pockets are next!
 Serge the edge, fold it, seam it close to the serged edge.
 Then pin them in place and sew them down.
 Doing this before sewing the whole dress- its easier!